TeddyTjoe1990/CSE-499-Project/README.md

-# CSE-499-Project
+# CSE499 Project
-Repository for the 7 Week Senior Project course
+A Group repository of the 7 Week Senior Project course

+> 📖 *Alma 37:6*
+> “By small and simple things are great things brought to pass”